Please note that this course is now available online.

 - Participants: we recommend a maximum of 6

 - Duration: 1 day, typically.
-However, a day and a half to 2 days will be required if optional topics such as forms, testing, and the MadeToTag plug-in are included
+However, a day and a half to 2 days will be required if optional topics such as forms, indexing, testing, and MadeToTag are included

-- Prerequisites: at least a basic knowledge of the fundamentals of InDesign is required in order to get the best from this course
+- Prerequisites: at a minimum, a basic knowledge of the fundamentals of InDesign is required in order to get the best from this course

 Ted’s knowledge and experience in the industry is incredible and so too was his ability to make an otherwise complex subject matter exciting and interesting.
 Thank you.